 InterRail passes are valid in the following countries: Austria, Belgium, Bosnia-Herzegovina, Bulgaria, Croatia, the Czech Republic, Denmark, Finland, France, Germany, Great Britain, Greece, Hungary, Ireland, Italy, Luxembourg, FYR Macedonia, Montenegro, the Netherlands, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland and Turkey.

-- Although anyone can get an Inter-InterRail Passes are also more expensive for those over the age of 26 years old.
+- Tickets are more expensive for those over the age of 27

-- You must be resident in Europe to get an InterRail Pass.
-Most InterRail tickets are only valid on national railways and not on the train systems of private companies.
+- Most InterRail tickets are only valid on national railways and not on the train systems of private companies

 - You cannot use an InterRail Pass in the country you live in.
 This is done to prevent commuters from using InterRail Passes to get to work, college, or school.